Visual Recognition

 • (CNU) Bias Assessment and Quantification in Audio-Visual Generative AI

-• (MSIT/IITP) Artificial Intelligence Technology for Self-improving Competency-aware Learning Capabilities
+• (MSIT/IITP) AI Tech. for Self-improving Competency-aware Learning Capabilities

 • (MSIT/IITP) High-Performance Visual Big Data Discovery Platform (DeepView)